Display Modes for Extinction Probabilities

 Probabilities very close to 0 or 1 are displayed on a log scale to improve

 readability.
-The thresholds are fixed at 1e-300
+The thresholds are fixed at 1e-300 ("near zero") and

-("near one").
+1 - 1e-15 ("near one").
 Non-finite inputs are reported as

 Author